compiler-explorer/compiler-explorer/README.md

 For development, we suggest using `make dev` to enable some useful features, such as automatic reloading on file changes and shorter startup times.

+You can also use `npm run dev` to run if `make dev` doesn't work on your machine.

 Some languages need extra tools to demangle them, e.g. `rust`, `d`, or `haskell`.
  Such tools are kept separately in the
  [tools repo](https://github.com/compiler-explorer/compiler-explorer-tools).